rsdoiel/shorthand/shorthand.md

     + LABEL :{ SHORTHAND_TO_BE_EXPANDED
     + @content@ :{ @report_name@ @report_date@
         + this would concatenate report name and date
-+ Assign shorthand definitions and expansions to a label
++ Read a file of shorthand assignments and assign any expansions to the label
     + LABEL :={ FILE_CONTAINING_SHORTHAND_DEFINISIONS_AND_EXPANSIONS
       + _ :={ myfile.shorthand
       + Assignments are added to the abbreviation list in memory and any expansions to LABEL